 - Slice the smoked top-round steak against the grain and serve.

 What is a top-round steak?

 A top-round steak is a lean cut of beef that comes from the top-round primal cut of the cow’s rear leg.

-You can either wet brine or dry brine overnight.
+For smoked top round steak you can have either wet brine or dry brine overnight.
 To prepare a wet brine, mix 4 cups of water, 1/4 cup of kosher salt, 1/4 cup of brown sugar, 2 tbsp of black pepper, 2 tbsp of paprika, 2 tbsp of garlic powder, 1 tbsp of onion powder, and 1 tsp of cayenne pepper in a large container.

 Cover and refrigerate the top-round steak in the brine overnight.

 What temperature should I smoke a top-round roast at?

 Preheat your pellet smoker to 225°F. Smoke the top round steak for 5 hours or until it reaches an internal temperature of 130°F for a perfect medium rare roast.

 How do I know when the smoked top round steak is done?